 In a world where life perishes and modernization gets in the way of natural habitats of different species, wildlife conservation is a key factor in keeping Nature’s gift of life in balance.
 Aldo Leopold is considered by some as the father of wildlife conservation.
-He happened to be one of the leaders of what is now known as the American wilderness movement and throughout his life, he had played many roles ranging from being a wildlife manager, naturalist, hunter, poet, visionary, and philosopher to name a few.
-He is credited for the development of the first national wilderness area in the country back in 1924.
+He was one of the leaders of what is now known as the American wilderness movement and throughout his life, he played many roles ranging from wildlife manager, naturalist, hunter, poet, visionary, and philosopher to name a few.
+He is credited for the development of the first national wilderness area in America in 1924.

 Early Life and Personal Background

 A native of Burlington, Iowa, Rand Aldo Leopold was born on January 11, 1887.
-He was the son of a top manufacturer of fine walnut desks named Carl Leopold, and had been the grandson of a landscape architect who had received education in Germany.
+He was the eldest son of a manufacturer of fine walnut desks, Carl Leopold, and his mother’s name was Clara Starker.
 He had a comfortable life, and he grew up living in a mansion situated atop a limestone buff which overlooked the Mississippi River.
-Down this mansion and across the railroad tracks lay a big river, and this river served as a pathway for migrating geese and ducks.
-For a young boy, this was like a wildlife wonderland waiting to be discovered.
+Down from this mansion and across the railroad tracks flowed the big river which served as a pathway for migrating geese and ducks.
+For a young boy, this was a wildlife wonderland waiting to be discovered.

-According to his brother named Frederic, Aldo didn’t talk much but was a bright student.
+According to his brother Frederic, Aldo didn’t talk much but was a bright student.
 He also had a love for reading especially about wood lore.
-He also knew a great deal about what the animals ate, what chases animals, and which animals ate which other animals.
-His love for the great outdoors is said to have been something he got from their father.
+He learnt a great deal about the diet of animals, and the hunter-prey relationships of animals.
+Aldo’s love for the great outdoors came from his father, who taught him woodcraft and hunting.

 During early mornings in the fall, he and his father would explore the marsh and wait for the ducks.
-During the off-season, marsh exploration was still something they did, and during these times, Aldo learned from his father that it was not right to hunt during nesting season—this was a realization instilled upon him long before there were federal laws established about prohibiting hunting during this season.
+During the off-season Aldo learned from his father that it was not right to hunt during nesting season—this was a realization instilled upon him long before there were federal laws established about prohibiting hunting during this season.

-Gifford Pinchot who was a forester and politician donated money to the Yale University to start one of the country’s first forestry schools.
-After Aldo heard of this development, he decided to take forestry as his vocation.
-Before being accepted at Yale, he attended the Lawrenceville School which was a preparatory college situated in New Jersey.
+Aldo attended Burlington High School.
+As a teenager, he learned that Gifford Pinchot, who was a forester and politician, had donated money to Yale University to start one of the country’s first forestry schools.
+Aldo decided that he would take forestry as his vocation and enroll at the forestry school.
+Before being accepted to Yale, Aldo attended the Lawrenceville School, which was a preparatory college situated in New Jersey.

-Aldo attended the Burlington High School and his principal there wrote a letter referring Aldo to the Lawrenceville School.
-It was in January 1904 when he arrived in Lawrenceville School, shortly before turning seventeen.
-He showed his love for the great outdoors despite Lawrenceville’s mostly rural setup and he was frequently mapping the place while he made notes on the wildlife he saw.
-He studied there for a year, and was later on accepted to Yale.
-Since the Yale Forest School only gave graduate degrees, he first had to enroll for the preparatory forest courses in Sheffield Scientific School.
+Aldo arrived in Lawrenceville School, shortly before turning seventeen in in January 1904.
+He showed his love for the great outdoors and he was frequently mapping the area and he made notes about the wildlife he saw.
+He studied there for a year, and was then accepted to Yale.
+He attended Sheffield Scientific School at Yale University and then went on to Yale School of Forestry for graduate studies.

 Initially, he was one of the forest assistants at the Apache National Forest which is in the Arizona territory.
 In 1911, Aldo was transferred to northern New Mexico, specifically to the Carson National Forest.
-This phase of his career kept him in the same location until 1924 and it included developing the very first management plan for the Grand Canyon.
-He also wrote the Forest Service’s very first fish and game handbook.
-That time was also when he proposed the Gila Wilderness Area which is the country’s first national wilderness area recorded in the Forest Service system.
-This proposal was submitted in 1922, and completion of the handbook was in 1923.
+During this time he developed the very first management plan for the Grand Canyon and he wrote the Forest Service’s very first fish and game handbook in 1923.
+He also proposed the Gila Wilderness Area which is America’s first national wilderness area recorded in the Forest Service system.

-He had a fruitful career related to forestry, and in 1924 he was transferred to the U.S. Forest Products Laboratory located in Madison, Wisconsin.
+Aldo had a fruitful career in forestry and in 1924 he was transferred to the U.S. Forest Products Laboratory located in Madison, Wisconsin.
 There he became an associate director.
-Nine years later he became the Professor of Game Management in the Agricultural Economics Department which is known as the first professorship for wildlife management.
-In 1935, he assisted the founding of the Wilderness Society and in the same year he was able to acquire “The Shack” which was the setting for most of his sketches.
-In autumn of that same year he studied forestry and wildlife management in Germany since he had a Carl Schurz fellowship.
+Nine years later he became the Professor of Game Management in the Agricultural Economics Department which was the first professorship for wildlife management.
+In 1935, he assisted the founding of the Wilderness Society.
+In the same year he acquired “The Shack”, which became the setting for most of his sketches.
+In the fall of 1935 he studied forestry and wildlife management in Germany, thanks to a Carl Schurz fellowship.

-A few years later in 1939, he became the chairman of the new Department of Wildlife Management which was at the University of Wisconsin.
-In 1943, he had been appointed by a governor to have a 6-year term in the Wisconsin Conservation Commission which was largely focused on deer policy.
-A year before his death in 1948, he was still able to submit the revised manuscript titled “Great Possessions” and it was accepted in1948.
+A few years later in 1939, he became the chairman of the new Department of Wildlife Management at the University of Wisconsin.
+In 1943, he was appointed to a 6-year term in the Wisconsin Conservation Commission which largely focused on deer policy.

 Personal Life and Death